guilhermesimoes/omniauth-popup/README.md

 There are 6 steps involved:

-* [application_helper.rb](app/helpers/application_helper.rb) - A useful function that helps simplify the view.
+* [application_helper.rb](app/helpers/application_helper.rb) - A useful method that helps simplify the view.
 It adds a css class to be later used as a selector and adds some data attributes that determine the size of the popup.

 * [application.html.erb](app/views/layouts/application.html.erb) - The user clicks some "Login with Social Provider" button.